2019–20 UEFA Champions League: Effects of the COVID-19 pandemic

-The round of 16 ties were to be played across four weeks, with the first legs being played across two weeks in February and the second legs across two weeks in March.
+The round of 16 ties originally would be played across four weeks, with the first legs being played across two weeks in February and the second legs across two weeks in March.
 Because of this, the first leg ties were unaffected by the pandemic, but the second leg ties were affected in different ways.
-All of the four matches in the first week of fixtures went ahead but due to the increased severity of the COVID-19 pandemic in Spain and France, Valencia's and PSG's home games were played behind closed doors.
+All of the four matches in the first week of fixtures went ahead.
+However, due to the increased severity of the COVID-19 pandemic in Spain and France, Valencia's and PSG's home games were played behind closed doors.
 On 15 March, UEFA announced a halt to the competition meaning that the remaining second leg games would be postponed indefinitely.
 A taskforce was convened to reschedule the rest of the season.
 On 23 March, it was announced that the Atatürk Olympic Stadium in Istanbul, Turkey would no longer host the competition final, originally scheduled for 30 May, but would host the 2021 final instead.
 This was later postponed further to 2023.

-On 17 June, it was announced that the Champions League would return on 7 August and conclude on 23 August, with the rest of the tournament to be held in Portugal, with the exception of the four unplayed round of 16 second legs, which would be played at their original venues.
-The last 8 of the competition would be played as a mini-tournament style with remaining fixtures to be played as single legged ties.
-All remaining ties of the competition were played behind closed doors due to the remaining presence of the COVID-19 pandemic in Europe.
+On 17 June, it was announced that the Champions League would return on 7 August and conclude on 23 August, with the rest of the tournament to be held in Portugal, except the four unplayed round of 16 second legs, which would be played at their original venues.
+The last 8 of the competition would be played as a mini tournament, with the remaining fixtures being played as single-legged ties.
+All remaining ties of the competition were played behind closed doors due to the ongoing presence of the COVID-19 pandemic in Europe.